gadianton/so4t_tag_report/README.md

 **Installing Dependencies**

-There's only a single depedency: the [Requests](https://pypi.org/project/requests/) library for Python.
+There's only a single dependency: the [Requests](https://pypi.org/project/requests/) library for Python.
 If you already have it installed, you can skip to API authentication.
 * Open a terminal window
 * Navigate to the directory where you unpacked the files
 * Install the dependencies: `pip3 install -r requirements.txt`